SimranKumari93/amazon-ai-dashboard/README.md

 ## Real-World Use Case

 * Sellers understand how their products were received.
-* Buyers see unbiased community feedback before next sales.
+* Buyers see unbiased community feedback before the next sales.
 * Analysts get market trends and sentiment from organic sources.

 Feel free to reach out to simrankumaribodhgaya93@gmail.com if you have any queries